nsrau/azure-docs.it-it/articles/application-gateway/self-signed-certificates.md

 ## Add the configuration to the HTTP Setting and don't forget to set the "hostname" field
 ## to the domain name of the server certificate as this will be set as the SNI header and
 ## will be used to verify the backend server's certificate.
-Note that SSL handshake will
+Note that TLS handshake will
 ## fail otherwise and might lead to backend servers being deemed as Unhealthy by the probes

 Add-AzApplicationGatewayBackendHttpSettings `